Touchless Interactive Kiosks: The Air Push Gesture

 This was key because we knew from our user testing that people tended to dive right in without reading printed instructions.

-Air Push is a method of touchless interaction that’s intuitive, flexible, and simple to use.
-It's available as part of our award-winning TouchFree application, which is free to use for evaluation purposes.
+The Air Push gesture is available as part of our award-winning TouchFree application, which is free to use for evaluation purposes.